 Symptoms of plague can include fever, chills, nausea, headache and body aches.
 Specific types of plague can also lead to other symptoms.
-For example, with bubonic plague, patients develop a swollen, painful lymph node (called a “bubo”) near the site where an infected flea bit the person.
-For septicemic plague, patients develop abdominal pain, shock and bleeding into skin and other organs.
-For pneumonic plague, patients develop a cough with bloody or watery sputum.
+Patients with bubonic plague develop swollen, painful lymph nodes (called “buboes”) usually in the groin, armpit, or neck.
+Patients with septicemic plague develop abdominal pain, shock, and organ failure.
+Patients with pneumonic plague develop cough with bloody or watery sputum.

 How soon after exposure do symptoms appear?

-Symptoms usually appear within one to six days of exposure, depending on the form of plague.
+Symptoms of plague usually appear 1–6 days after exposure, depending on the form of plague.

 How is plague diagnosed?

-Laboratory tests of samples from a patient are necessary to confirm the diagnosis of plague.
+Laboratory tests of samples from a patient are needed to confirm the diagnosis of plague.

 What is the treatment for plague?

-Plague can be treated effectively with antibiotics.
-Early diagnosis and appropriate treatment are important to increase the chances of survival.
-About 11% of all plague cases in the U. S. are fatal.
+Plague can be treated effectively with antibiotics, but an infected person must be treated quickly to avoid serious complications and death.
+About 11% of all plague cases in the United States are fatal.
 Plague can lead to death even if treated with effective antibiotics, though the death rate is lower for bubonic plague than for septicemic or pneumonic plague.

 How can plague be prevented?

 Travelers to and residents of areas where plague is more common should avoid contact with rodents and fleas, avoid handling sick or dead stray animals, and stay away from rodent-infested places.
 Insecticides or insect repellents effective against fleas should be used.
+Eliminating nesting places for rodents around the home, garages, or recreational areas can also reduce the risk of infection.
 Sometimes antibiotics will be prescribed to prevent plague in close contacts of someone who has the disease.
-If an attack occurred that used plague as a bioterrorism weapon, antibiotics would be provided to anyone who was exposed to prevent disease.
 Currently, a plague vaccine is not available.

 Could plague be used for bioterrorism?

-Experts are concerned that plague could be used as a bioweapon because the bacterium occurs in nature and could be isolated and grown in a laboratory.
-If plague were used in an aerosol attack, it could cause the pneumonic form of plague that spreads from one person to another.
+Yersinia pestis is considered a possible bioterrorism agent because the bacterium occurs in nature and it could be isolated and grown in a laboratory.
+If Yersinia pestis were used in an aerosol attack, people would develop the pneumonic form of plague that can cause severe disease and spread from one person to another.